hvags/effective-octo-eureka/README.md

 The HPO pipeline writes the opitimization results to a local 'hpo_results/{dataset}/{model}' directory particular to each dataset and model, from which it can be read by the next step.
 For

+## Pipeline evaulation
+*3_reporting.ipynb*

+This notebook retrieves the best pipeline configuration produced by the HPO notebook, and runs a standard PyKeen pipeline on the same dataset.
+Note that the model is retrained using the training data and evaluated using the test data, unlike the HPO which evaluates using the validation data during trials.

+If ran in its entirety, this notebook will train and evaluate all the specified models on all available data sets, and output a metrics table for each dataset showing how each model performs on that data.

 ## Data set analysis